Laptop & Tablet Screens, 75160 Models in Stock

-Laptop screen repair via LCD replacement is surprisingly simple, easy, and stress-free.
+Laptop screen repair via LCD replacement is surprisingly simple, because fixing laptop screens is easy, and stress-free.
 Our step-by-step laptop screen replacement video will ensure that you cannot go wrong when following these simple instructions on how to replace a laptop screen.

 Still worried?
-Rest assured that after reading these instructions and watching the short laptop screen repair video, you will not believe how easy laptop screen replacement is.
+Rest assured that after reading these instructions and watching the short laptop screen repair video, you will not believe how easy fixing a broken laptop screen actually is.
 You do not need any technical knowledge or specialist tools.
-Just take six minutes to watch this ultra-helpful laptop screen replacement video, and not only will you will save yourself time and money, but you will have your new screen fitted within half an hour from now.
+Just take six minutes to watch this ultra-helpful video, and not only will you will save yourself time and money, but you will have your new screen fitted within half an hour from now.

 Finding a new LCD screen: Here at Laptop-LCD-Screen.co.uk, we stock every conceivable make and model and can ship for a next day delivery.
 We also sell at trade prices to the general public.

 Preparation: All you need to begin is a small Philips-style screwdriver and a very sharp Stanley or scalpel-style knife.
 Be extremely careful when handling any kind of sharp knife.
-Before engaging in any laptop screen replacement, you must remove the battery and unplug the laptop from its power source.
+Before engaging in any repair, you must remove the battery and unplug the laptop from its power source.

 Fitting your new screen: Congratulations!
 If you have got this far, the rest will prove a doddle.
 Fitting of your replacement laptop screen is simply a reversal of what you've just done.
 Don't force anything, be gentle, and ease your new screen into position before re-assembling your laptop by following these instructions in reverse.